 Community rehabilitation

-In it's estimates, the Department of Corrections acknowledges that addressing trauma, and changing behaviour, has more than twice* the rate of success when undertaken in a community environment than within its prison-based programmes.
+In its estimates, the Department of Corrections acknowledges that addressing trauma, and changing behaviour, has more than twice* the rate of success when undertaken in a community environment than within its prison-based programmes.

-Community-based rehabilitation is particularly effective for young offenders (aged under 20).
+Community-based rehabilitation is particularly effective for young offenders aged under 20.
 This demographic is up to 88% more likely than any other to be resentenced to prison within five years, putting them at a crossroads between a life of engagement with our justice system, or a life of purpose, productivity, and wellbeing.*

 The trade off: